-After writing an article on "how to do your push-ups like a real pro!", today I will explain to you how progress quickly to bodyweight at home 🔥
+After writing an article on"how to ace your push-ups like a true pro!", today I'm going to explain how to make quick progress with bodyweight at home 🔥

-Whether for a movement yet complicated for you or on the contrary in your quest to chain even more one exercise that you master already well, for your pleasure or to take a sports or military test, you've come to the right place 💪
+Whether it is for a movement that is still complicated for you or on the contrary in your quest to further enchance an exercise that you already master well, for your own pleasure or to pass a sports or military test, you are in the right place 💪

-In this article, I will introduce you to a simple method and extremely effective for you improve, you can use it everyday and anywhere.
+In this article, I will present you a simple and extremely effective method to improve yourself, you can use it every day and anywhere.

 This method is known as Greasing the Groove.
-I first heard about it about 10 years ago in a book by Pavel Tsatsouline, and have used it several times successfully since.
+I first heard about it about 10 years ago in a book by Pavel Tsatsouline, and I have used it several times successfully since then.